-Since the holidays are jam-packed with festivities, there isn’t a better time to practice self-care than after a season of too much eggnog and too little sleep.
+So, what better time to practice self-care than after a season of too much eggnog and not enough sleep?
 Incorporating self-care activities into your daily routine after the chaos of the holidays is an excellent way to manage your stress levels and restore your energy.
-It’s important to set aside necessary “me” time to unwind so that you can recover and recuperate from the past hectic month.
-Now that the holiday craziness has come to an end, these self-care practices will help you kick off the new year feeling refreshed and rejuvenated.

-If your mind is racing with a million different thoughts like the off-putting comment your aunt made at Christmas dinner or the new workout program you promised yourself you’d start on New Year’s, you can definitely benefit from some meditation.
-Setting aside a few minutes to quiet your mind and shift your attention to your breath can do wonders for your stress and anxiety levels.
-A guided meditation is great for anyone who’s terrified to be alone with their thoughts or who is new to the whole meditation thing.
+If your mind is racing with a million different thoughts, you can definitely benefit from some meditation.
+Setting aside a few minutes to quiet your mind and shift your attention to your breath can do wonders for your stress levels.
+A guided meditation is great for anyone who doesn't love being alone with their thoughts — or who is new to the whole meditation thing.
 Follow a meditation session on YouTube or one from a meditation app, and you’ll feel calm, cool and collected in no time.

 Sipping on a piping hot cup of tea is certainly a great way to stay warm in the winter, but the benefits don’t stop there.
-The constant partying during the holidays can really take a toll on your body, so you may find yourself coming down with a cold or trying to prevent one.
-Drinking tea can help relieve a sore throat and stuffy nose, and it strengthens your immune system, which can help you ward off future illnesses.
+All the partying during the holidays can really take a toll on your body, so you may find yourself coming down with a cold.
+Drinking tea can help keep you hydrated, and even relieve a sore throat.
 The warm temperature is also soothing and relaxing, so you’ll watch all of your troubles melt away.

-We live in a technologically savvy world, so it’s no question that we’re dependent on our phones.
-The holiday season is a particular time of year when we’re glued to our devices.
-Whether you’re snapping pictures at your family get-together, checking Instagram to see what your friends are up to or continuously refreshing your inbox in case you missed an important email, phones can prevent us from living in the moment.
-Once the new year comes along, take a break from all the chatter on the internet by setting your phone to “Do Not Disturb,” putting your phone on airplane mode or turning it off entirely.
-A digital detox can limit distractions and a steady stream of notifications, so you'll be able to keep your stress levels down.
+Now more than ever before do we live in a digital world.
+This holiday season, we've been particularly glued to our devices.
+Whether you’re on a holiday Zoom get-together, checking Instagram to see what your friends are up to, or continuously refreshing your inbox in case you missed an important email — our screens can prevent us from living in the moment.
+Once the new year comes along, take a break from all the chatter on the internet by setting your phone to “Do Not Disturb,” putting your phone on airplane mode, or turning it off entirely.
+A digital detox can limit distractions, which should help to keep your stress levels down.

 Eating a healthy meal loaded with fruits and veggies is not only a great way to stick to your New Year’s resolution, but it’s also the perfect solution to recovering from a crazy holiday season.
-Your body will definitely crave all the vitamins and nutrients after indulging in hot chocolate and gingerbread cookies, but your mind will also benefit.
-Eating nutrient-dense food will give you a natural surge of energy, fight off sadness and promote better sleep.
+Yes, your body will definitely crave all the vitamins and nutrients after indulging in hot chocolate and gingerbread cookies, but so will your mind.
+Eating nutrient-dense food will give you a natural surge of energy, fight off sadness, and even promote better sleep.